Jadelette/todo-app-frontend/README.md

 To archive a task as completed, press the 'done' button.
 Archived tasks appear in the Completed Tasks list, below active tasks.

-Active tasks are displayed in date order, with those with the closest due date appearing at the top of the list.
+Active tasks are displayed in date order; those with the closest due date appear at the top of the list.

 If you accidentally archive a task that is not complete, you can return it to the active tasks list by clicking 'restore'.